-- Submit a completed and signed Application for Transfer Admission with the \$40 application fee. - Have official transcripts sent from all two-year or four-year institutions attended. - Have a Dean's Evaluation Form completed by the dean of the last institution attended verifying eligibility.
+- 1. Submit a completed and signed Application for Transfer Admission with the \$50 application fee. - 2.
+Have official transcripts sent from all two-year or four-year institutions attended. - 3.
+Have a Dean's Evaluation Form completed by the dean of each institution attended to verify eligibility.
 This form is not required if the student has received an associate degree. - 4.
 Have an official final high school transcript and SAT or ACT scores sent.
 The SAT/ACT requirement may be waived for some advanced students or nontraditional students who did not take the test while in high school.